-Dungeon Master Quests are a series of out-of-game quests that DMs can undertake during the course of a specific season’s adventures.
-These quests provide rewards for not only their characters, but characters belonging to other players as well!
+Dungeon Master Quests are a series of out-of-game quests that DMs can undertake during the course of a specific season’s adventures to encourage play of D&D Adventurers League adventures.
+These quests provide rewards for the DM’s character and their players.

 Some quests are season specific and others will carry on and renew each season (League Quests vs Storyline).
 When a DM runs their first adventure for the current season, they should download the DM Quests packet from the DMsGuild, which consists of a DM Quests card, DM Details and Rewards and other special rewards for the season.
 The DM Quests card is a fun checklist that DMs can use to track their ongoing quest progress or record those they may have already completed.
 The DM Quests Details and Rewards is a detailed document of all the quest and includes quest name, quest activity, frequency, the DM and player rewards associated, and other details of the DM Quest rewards program.